The short answer

 - Basement, kitchen, bath, laundry, or any wet room?
 LVP — waterproof is non-negotiable there, and hardwood doesn't belong.

 - Tight budget, rental, or flipping?
-Basic LVP — a third the cost of hardwood, tough, and quick to install.
+Basic LVP — well under half the cost of hardwood, tough, and quick to install.

 - Main living areas, staying long-term, resale matters?
 Solid hardwood — refinishable, 50+ years, and a recognized value feature.